kubevirt/common-instancetypes/DEVELOPMENT.md

 * `make generate`: Generate the common-instancetypes bundles.
 Output can be found in `./_build`.
 * `make validate`: Validate generated files against the OpenAPI schema of KubeVirt.
 * `make schema`: Grab and convert the KubeVirt OpenAPI schema to a JSON schema to be used by `validate`.
-* `make check`: Run basic checks against source files.
+* `make test`: Run unit tests against source files.
 * `make cluster-functest`: Run functests against latest stable KubeVirt.
 * `make kubevirt-functest`: Run functests against latest `main` KubeVirt.
 * `make readme`: Regenerate the list of provided resources at the end of `README.md`.